feranick/TFlite-builds/README.md

 These are the supported targets.

-Target 	Target architecture 	Comments armhf 	ARMv7 VFP with Neon 	Compatible with Raspberry Pi 3 and 4 rpi0 	ARMv6 	Compatible with Raspberry Pi Zero aarch64 	aarch64 (ARM 64-bit) 	Coral Mendel Linux 4.0 Raspberry Pi with Ubuntu Server 20.04.01 LTS 64-bit native 	Your workstation 	It builds with "-mnative" optimization
+- `armhf`:  ARMv7 VFP with Neon Compatible with Raspberry Pi 3 and 4
+- `rpi0`: ARMv6 Compatible with Raspberry Pi Zero
+- `aarch64`: aarch64 (ARM 64-bit) Coral Mendel Linux 4.0 or Raspberry Pi with Ubuntu Server 20.04.01 LTS 64-bit of 22.04.x LTS 64-bit
+- `native`: 	Your workstation 	It builds with "-mnative" optimization